pengsun/AOSOLogitBoost/README.md

 Features
 --------
-* C++ source codes, with interfaces in other languages (say, Matlab).
+* C++ source codes
+  ** Interfaces in Matlab
 * Multi threaded implementation (depending on tbb)
+* Training speedup by subsampling instances/features (mature best-practice) is supported

 Dependencies
 ------------
-Opencv, which itself depends on tbb when using multi threaded features.
+Opencv (opencv_core only), which itself depends on tbb for multi-threading.

 Examples